Understanding 2E Kids

 Missed Diagnosis

-There are seemingly bright students who have difficulty maintaining their grades.
+Some seemingly bright students have difficulty maintaining their grades.
 Often, they’re neither identified nor provided services because they’re not performing below grade level.
 Also, children with LD diagnosis get passed over in gifted programs.

 Overall, their IQ test scores are overshadowed by their learning disability.
 This prevents them from proper identification and being provided the services they deserve as a prodigy or gifted.
 If a gifted child has dyslexia, then an IQ assessment that is very reading-intense is not going to show valid results.